alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 1. We didn't consider ourselves programmers.
 It's worth noting that at that time, we didn't have much focus on programming.
 We were more interested in computer networking and <b>CISCO</b> technologies.
 Therefore, we felt we didn't have what it takes to participate in a programming Hackathon.

-2. We were afraid of embarrassing ourselves in front of our juniors who were also participating in the Hackathon and who considered us more informed, more knowledgeable seniors.

-3. We didn't know much about Health Systems.
+2. We didn't know much about Health Systems.
 How they work, store and process data.

+3. We were afraid of embarrassing ourselves in front of our juniors who were also participating in the Hackathon and who considered us more informed, more knowledgeable seniors-:).

 I know these reasons are pretty dumb but that's how we felt back then.
 We spent a couple of days debating about this, whether to go or not.
 Eventually, we made up our minds and decided we had nothing to lose by participating and that it would be an awesome learning opportunity for us and we registered for the Hackathon.